If You Are Looking to Write for Publications, Start Here

 Tips and important considerations for submitting to publications

 On Medium you’ll find stories from both individual writers and publications.
-Publications may vary in size and scope, may be powered by a single writer or multiple writers, but they generally feature stories written under a common theme.
+Publications vary in size and scope, and may be powered by a single writer or multiple writers, but they generally feature stories that share a common theme.

 - What kinds of stories are featured in the publication?
 Browse the publication to better understand the types of stories it publishes.
 Look at the overall quality of the writing in the publication, and look at how the stories are formatted.
 Note the topics covered in the publication and the tone of the writing.
 Do they feel like a good fit for your style of writing and the topics you like to write about?
 As a reader, do you enjoy the stories in the publication?
 If the stories are compelling to you, that’s a great sign.

 - What is the publication’s focus?
 The most rewarding publications for writers tend to have a strong sense of focus.
 Browse the publication’s homepage and ask yourself: What is this publication’s unifying theme or focus area?
 Does it have one?

 - Who edits the publication?
 Who are the editors behind the publication?
 How do they describe themselves and their work on the publication’s homepage and about page?
 Do they publish on Medium?
 Click through to their profiles and browse their work.

 - What writers contribute to the publication?
 Look at the writers who contribute to the publication.
 Does their style, approach, area of focus feel similar to yours?
 Would you like to be featured alongside them?

 - What’s the submissions process like?
 Some publications use submission forms, some use an email address; some require you to publish on the platform first, and others request drafts.
 You can generally find this information under the submission guidelines listed in a publication’s header or on its about page, or by reaching out to the publication directly through email.
 Alternatively, editors may reach out after seeing your story published on the platform, finding it through topics or through browsing tags.